AdaCore/learn/courses/intro-to-ada/intro_to_ada.rst

           Put (My_Int'Image (Tab (I)));
        end loop;
        New_Line;
-    end Greet;
+    end Array_Attributes_Example;

-Of note, all those attributes, :ada:`'Range`, :ada:`'First` and :ada:`'Last`,
+The :ada:`'Range`, :ada:`'First` and :ada:`'Last` attributes in these examples
-will work on array instances just as well as they work on discrete types and subtypes themselves, enumerations included.
+could also have been applied to the array type name, and not just the array instances.

+Although not illustrated in the above examples, another useful attribute for an array instance :ada:`A`  is :ada:`A'Length`, which is the number of elements that A contains.

+It is legal and sometimes useful to have a "null array", which contains no elements.
+To get this effect, define an index range whose upper bound is less than the lower bound.

 .. _UnconstrainedArrayTypes:

 Unconstrained arrays
 --------------------

-Let's enter in one of the most complex and powerful areas of arrays in Ada.
+Let's now consider one of the most powerful aspects of Ada's array facility.

-Every array type we defined so far has a fixed size: Every instance of this type will have the same size, and the same number of elements.
+Every array type we have defined so far has a fixed size: every instance of this type will have the same bounds and therefore the same number of elements and the same size.

 However, Ada also allows you to declare array types whose bounds are not fixed:
-In that case, the bounds will need to be provided when instanciating the type.
+In that case, the bounds will need to be provided when creating instances of the type.

 .. code-block:: ada
     :class: ada-run

     with Ada.Text_IO; use Ada.Text_IO;

-    procedure Greet is
+    procedure Unconstrained_Array_Example is
        type Days is (Monday, Tuesday, Wednesday,
                      Thursday, Friday, Saturday, Sunday);